-By influencing the cells in the SAN, nerve impulses and hormones can affect the speed at which the SAN generates electrical impulse.
+By influencing the cells in the SAN, nerve impulses and hormones can affect the speed at which the SAN generates an electrical impulse.
 This affects the heart rate (or chronotrophy), which in turn affects the cardiac output.
-In this article we will discuss how hormones and nerve impulses work to control the rate of the heart.
+In this article, we will discuss how hormones and nerve impulses work to control the heart rate.

 The Autonomic Nervous System

-The ANS is responsible for controlling many physiological functions: inducing the force of contraction of the heart, peripheral resistance of blood vessels and the heart rate.
+The autonomic nervous system (ANS) is responsible for controlling many physiological functions.
+It induces the force of contraction of the heart and its heart rate.
+In addition, it controls the peripheral resistance of blood vessels.
 The ANS has both sympathetic and parasympathetic divisions that work together to maintain balance.

 The parasympathetic input into the heart is via the vagus nerve (CN X).
-The vagus nerve forms synapses with postganglionic cells in SAN and AVN.
-When stimulated, acetylcholine which binds on to M₂ receptors, which acts to decrease the slope of the pacemaker potential, leading to a decrease in heart rate (a negative chronotropic effect).
+The vagus nerve forms synapses with postganglionic cells in SAN and AVN (atrioventricular node).
+When stimulated, acetylcholine binds on to M₂ receptors, which act to decrease the slope of the pacemaker potential.
+This leads to a decrease in heart rate (a negative chronotropic effect).

 The sympathetic input into the heart is via the postganglionic fibres from the sympathetic trunk which innervate the SAN and AVN.
-The post ganglionic fibres release noradrenaline, which acts on B₁ adrenoreceptors to increase the slope of the pace maker potential, thereby increasing the heart rate (a positive chronotropic effect), as well as increasing the force of contraction (positive inotropic effect).
+The postganglionic fibres release noradrenaline, which acts on B₁ adrenoreceptors to increase the slope of the pacemaker potential.
+This increases the heart rate (a positive chronotropic effect), as well as the force of contraction (positive inotropic effect).

-The parasympathetic input on the SAN dominates at rest, to give a normal resting heart rate of around 60bpm.
-Any initial increases in heart rate are brought about by a reduction in parasympathetic outflow, and increasing the heart rate over 100bpm is via an increase in sympathetic outflow.
+The parasympathetic input on the SAN dominates at rest, giving a normal resting heart rate of around 60bpm.
+A reduction in parasympathetic outflow results in an initial increase in heart rate, reaching over 100bmp.
+This is further brought about by an increase in sympathetic outflow.

-Baroreceptors are mechanoreceptors located in both the carotid sinus and the aortic arch, which are sensitive to stretch.
-Their function is to detect changes in arterial pressure and communicate this to the medulla oblongata in the brainstem.
+Baroreceptors are mechanoreceptors located in both the carotid sinus and the aortic arch.
+They are sensitive to changes in stretch and tension in the arterial wall.
+Additionally, they detect changes in arterial pressure and communicate this to the medulla oblongata in the brainstem.
 The medullary centres in the brain are responsible for the overall output of the autonomic nervous system, and use the information fed back from baroreceptors to coordinate a response:

-- If an increased arterial pressure is detected, the parasympathetic pathway is activated to reduce heart rate.
+- If an increase in arterial pressure is detected, the parasympathetic pathway is activated to reduce the heart rate.
 This, along with increasing vasodilation of vessels, acts to reduce the arterial pressure.

-- If a decrease in arterial pressure is detected, the sympathetic pathway is activated to increase the heart rate and the force of contraction of the heart.
-This, along with decreasing vasoconstriction of vessels, acts to increase the arterial pressure.
+- If a decrease in arterial pressure is detected, the sympathetic pathway is activated to increase the heart rate and the contractility of the heart.
+This, along with increasing vasoconstriction of vessels, acts to increase the arterial pressure.

 Clinical Relevance – Tachycardia

-Tachycardia is defined as a heart rate that exceeds the normal resting rate, it is normally a rate of over 100 beats per minute.
-This can be normal in the case of exercise, but tachycardia at rest is generally due to another cause, such as:
+Tachycardia is defined as a heart rate that exceeds the normal resting rate (over 100 beats per minute).
+This can be normal in the case of exercise, however, tachycardia at rest is generally due to causes such as:

 - Problems with conductance in the heart

-Tachycardias due to conductance within the heart can be classified as narrow or wide complex tachycardia depending on the QRS complex on an ECG.
+Tachycardias due to conductance within the heart can be classified as narrow or wide complex tachycardia depending on the length of the QRS complex on an ECG.
 Narrow complex tachycardias include sinus tachycardia, atrial fibrillation and atrial flutter.
 Wide complex tachycardias include ventricular tachycardia and Wolff-Parkinson-White Syndrome.

-For broad complex tachycardias amiodarone can be given if a patient is stable, however, if a patient is unstable DC cardioversion may be needed.
-It is important to note that for Wolff-Parkinson-White syndrome with atrial fibrillation, AV node blocking drugs must not be used as they will increase conduction down the abnormal pathway.
+For broad complex tachycardias, amiodarone can be given if a patient is stable, however, if a patient is unstable DC cardioversion may be needed.
+It is important to note that in the case of Wolff-Parkinson-White syndrome with atrial fibrillation, AV node blocking drugs must not be used as they will increase conduction down the abnormal pathway.